camunda-community-hub/camunda-8-helm-profiles/google/multi-region/active-active/README.md

 ```sh
 ./setup-zeebe.py
 ```
-You can test the DNS connection as described in the [Kubernetes Documentation on Debugging DNS Resolution](https://kubernetes.io/docs/tasks/administer-cluster/dns-debugging-resolution/).
+For troubleshooting, you can test the DNS connection as described in the [Kubernetes Documentation on Debugging DNS Resolution](https://kubernetes.io/docs/tasks/administer-cluster/dns-debugging-resolution/) (you could also build [your own](https://github.com/wkruse/dnsutils-docker) [dnsutils image](https://github.com/docker-archive/dnsutils) if you can't pull one).

 #### Enabling Firewall rules
 To allow communication between the zeebe nodes and from the zeebe nodes to the Elasticsearch, we need to authorize the traffic.